Chicago cancels classes after union backs remote learning

 Associated Press

-Classes in the nation’s third-largest school district will be canceled Wednesday if the teachers union votes to switch to remote learning due to the latest COVID-19 surge, the head of Chicago Public Schools said Tuesday.
+Chicago has rejected a districtwide return to remote instruction, saying it was disastrous for children’s learning and mental health.
+But the union argued the district’s safety protocols are lacking and both teachers and students are vulnerable.

-Schools CEO Pedro Martinez’s comments come as the district and Chicago Teachers Union are locked in an escalating battle over safety protocols.
-Students returned to class Monday after a two-week winter break with COVID-19 infections and hospitalizations fueled by the omicron variant at record levels.
-Voting by union leadership and members was scheduled to end Tuesday evening.
+Students had returned to class Monday in Chicago after a two-week winter break with COVID-19 infections and hospitalizations fueled by the omicron variant at record levels.
+School districts nationwide have grappled with the same issue, with most opting to stay open while ramping up virus testing, tweaking protocols and making other real-time adjustments in response to the shifting pandemic.

-District officials have said they won’t switch back to remote instruction districtwide because it was devastating for children’s learning and mental health, and that schools remain safe with protocols such as required masks, weekly testing and improved air filtration.
-But the union argued that the district’s safety measures need to be stronger considering the surge.
-Among the points of contention are metrics that would trigger school closures.
+The Chicago Teachers Union’s action, approved by 73% of members, called for remote instruction until “cases substantially subside” or union leaders approve an agreement for safety protocols with the district.
+Union members were instructed to try and log into teaching systems Wednesday, even though the district said there would be no instruction and didn’t distribute devices to students ahead of the union votes, which were announced just before 11 p.m.
+Tuesday.

-While the union has characterized the vote as a return to remote instruction, district leaders called it a “walkout” and “illegal work stoppage.”
-A contentious battle took place last January over similar issues causing a bumpy start to the district’s return to in-person instruction after being remote since March 2020.
+“This decision was made with a heavy heart and a singular focus on student and community safety,” the union said in a statement.

-Martinez said buildings in the approximately 350,000-student district would remain open regardless of the union vote.
+The status of instruction for the rest of the week remained in limbo, while district leaders said a plan to “continue student learning” would come later Wednesday.
+School officials deemed the union action a “work stoppage” and said those who did not report to schools Wednesday would not be compensated.
+Last year during a similar debate, the district punished teachers who did not come to schools.

-“If they do take a vote to do a walkout tomorrow, I have to cancel classes,” Martinez said at an afternoon news conference.
-“I’m not closing the schools, the schools will be open.
-All staff will be welcome to come to school because we are going to have a plan for our families.”
+Contentious issues in the roughly 350,000-student district include metrics that would trigger school closures.
+The district proposed guidelines for individual school closures, saying safety measures like required masks, availability of vaccines and improved ventilation make schools among the safest places for kids to be.
+But the union has proposed metrics for districtwide closure, citing risks to students and teachers.

-He later told reporters buildings would be open to administrators, staff and “essential services” but not instruction for students.
-He said more details would follow, like a plan for student nutrition services.
+While the union has characterized their action as a way to get better safety protocols in schools, district leaders called it an “illegal work stoppage.”
+A fierce battle took place last January over similar issues causing a bumpy start to the district’s return to in-person instruction after first going remote in March 2020.

-Both sides continued negotiations Tuesday with union votes, of both the House of Delegates and total membership, scheduled to end around 9 p.m.
-Families received robocalls, texts and emails Tuesday evening saying an update would come as soon as the outcome of the vote was known.
+Schools CEO Pedro Martinez said buildings would remain open for administrators, staff and “essential services,” but not instruction for students in the district that is largely low income and Black and Latino.
+District officials said schools would offer food service from 9 a.m. to 12 p.m. and COVID-19 testing would continue as scheduled, but afterschool activities would be canceled.
+The district also provided a list of city sites with available daycare.

-The district said in a statement that it has provided 200,000 KN95 masks to teachers, would allow schools to bring back daily health screening questions for students and building visitors that were required last academic year, and would spell out metrics for closing individual schools.
+In response to union concerns, the district said it has provided 200,000 KN95 masks to teachers, would allow schools to bring back daily health screening questions for students and building visitors that were required last academic year, and would spell out metrics for closing individual schools.
 For instance, the district said it would switch to remote learning at an elementary school if 50% of its classrooms had more than 50% of its students instructed to isolate or quarantine.

-The Chicago Teachers Union, which has roughly 25,000 members, said it was reviewing the district’s offer, but that they received it “minutes” before the news conference.
-The union had sought the same metrics to close schools from an agreement last year.
+The union, with roughly 25,000 members, had sought the same metrics to close schools from an agreement last year, which expired before the new school year started.
 That includes a districtwide two-week pause on in-person learning if the citywide COVID-19 test positivity rate increases for seven consecutive days, for instance.

 Union leaders said more safety protocols were needed and that the COVID-19 surge was causing staffing shortages.
-The district said roughly 82% of teachers reported to work Monday, which was lower than usual, but that classes were covered by substitute teachers and other staff.
+The district said roughly 82% of its roughly 21,600 teachers reported to work Monday, which was lower than usual, but that classes were covered by substitute teachers and other staff.

-“The layers of mitigation that we need to keep our schools open and keep our students inside of the school buildings have not happened here in Chicago,” the union’s vice president, Stacy Davis Gates, told CNN.
+District officials said student attendance for the week was not yet available.

-Roughly 100,000 students in the district are vaccinated and about 91% of teachers, according to the district.
+Roughly 100,000 students and 91% of its more than 47,000 staff in the district are vaccinated, according to the district.

 Follow Sophia Tareen on Twitter: https://twitter.com/sophiatareen